PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

 cast_array/record -- fast parsers for arrays and records
 --------------------------------------------------------

-PosgreSQL returns arrays and records (composite types) using a special output syntax with several quirks that cannot easily and quickly be parsed in Python.
+PostgreSQL returns arrays and records (composite types) using a special output syntax with several quirks that cannot easily and quickly be parsed in Python.
 Therefore the C extension module provides two fast parsers that allow quickly turning these text representations into Python objects: Arrays will be